-Opened in 2009, the Maison de la Photographie was founded by two Parisian aficionados of Moroccan vintage photography, Patrick Menac’h and Marrakshi Hamid Mergani.
+Opened in 2009, le Maison de la Photographie was founded by two Parisian aficionados of Moroccan vintage photography, Patrick Menac’h and Marrakshi Hamid Mergani.
 Upon realizing the exquisite collections they had each curated individually, the two decided to open a gallery to show their collections in their original context.
-Thus was born the Maison de la Photographie, a museum showcasing over 4,500 photographs, 2,000 glass negatives and 80 documents (including vintage postcards) spanning almost one century from the 1870s to the 1950s, as well as a one-of-a-kind full-color 1957 documentary shot in Morocco.
+Thus was born le Maison de la Photographie.
+Today, this museum showcases over 4,500 photographs, 2,000 glass negatives and 80 documents (including vintage postcards).
+The collection spans nearly an entire century, from the 1870s to the 1950s.
+There is also a rotating exhibition, often featuring more contemporary artists.

-The vast collection at Maison de la Photographie contains works from both world-renowned photographers (such as George Washington Wilson and Marcelin Flandrin) as well as unknown artists who focus on the scenes of Moroccan daily life throughout the decades.
-Organized by region and theme on three floors, the exhibition rooms represent various historical and cultural aspects of Morocco including vintage photographs of the souks in the 19th century, the archaeological site of Volubilis, children pumping water from fountains in the 1890s, important architectural complexes, and various portraits.
-Berber culture is also featured prominently in the museum with various photographs depicting daily life scenes and the first full-color documentary filmed by Daniel Chicault in Morocco in the 1950s about the Berber tribes of the High Atlas.
-For an even deeper dive into Berber culture, the two Parisian curators founded the Berber Museum set in a restored Kasbah less than 40km outside of Marrakesh.
-With exhibitions of various artifacts and photographs, the museum is well worth a look.
+The vast collection at Maison de la Photographie contains works from both world-renowned photographers (such as George Washington Wilson and Marcelin Flandrin) as well as unknown artists who have focused on the scenes of Moroccan daily life throughout the decades.
+Organized by region and theme on three floors, the exhibition rooms represent various historical and cultural aspects of Morocco.
+These include vintage photographs of the souks in the 19th century, the archaeological site of Volubilis, children pumping water from fountains in the 1890s, important architectural complexes, and various portraits.

-And if all this isn’t enough reason for you to drop by at the Maison de la Photographie, consider this: the panoramic terrace at the top of the museum is one of the best places to enjoy some tasty coffee or even one of Marrakesh’s best lunch deals – a delicious chicken tajine for just DH 35.
+And if all this isn’t enough reason for you to drop by at the Maison de la Photographie, consider this: the panoramic terrace at the top of the museum is one of the best places to enjoy some tasty coffee or even a great lunch deals, for less than $10!

 The Red City Awaits!

-On a guided visit of Marrakesh, you can visit the Maison de la Phographie with our local expert guide.
-Some of our most popular routes, include our best of Morocco itinerary, Ultimate Morocco, and even our trip into the Erg Chigaga region of the desert.
-Start by contacting our team to plan well ahead (as Morocco is becoming a very popular destination!).
-Don’t forget your camera so that you can capture memories for years to come.
+On a guided visit of Marrakesh, you can of course visit the Maison de la Phographie with our local expert guide.
+Just let us know!
+All of our most popular circuits of Morocco include a stay in Marrakesh.
+Consider checking out our best of Morocco itinerary, Ultimate Morocco, and even our trip into the Erg Chigaga region of the Sahara.
+Contact our team to plan well ahead as Morocco has become a very popular destination! … but don’t forget to pack your own camera so that you can capture memories for years to come!